TaitoUnited/taito-cli/docs/docs/10-custom-plugins.md

 #### Committing changes to the Taito CLI container image

 If your plugin needs to save some data permanently on the container image, execute `taito::commit_changes`.
 This asks host to commit changes permanently on the container image.
-Currently this mechanism is used e.g. in authentication to save credentials on the image.

 #### Overriding existing commands